 Insulin is a hormone that helps move blood sugar (glucose) out of the bloodstream and into cells where the body can use it.
 When cells don't respond to insulin or become resistant to it, glucose levels remain elevated in the blood longer than they should, and damage starts to happen.

-Over time, this impaired blood sugar control may lead to consistently elevated blood glucose—a risk factor for pre-diabetes.
-One study found that the odds of prediabetes among over 2,000 healthy adults doubled for those who reported sleeping five or fewer hours a night compared to those who slept around seven hours a night.
+Over time, this impaired blood sugar control may lead to consistently elevated blood glucose, a risk factor for pre-diabetes.
+One study found that theย odds of prediabetesย among over 2,000 healthy adults doubled for those who reported sleeping five or fewer hours a night compared to those who slept around seven hours a night.

-2. Poor Sleep Ramps Up Your Appetite
+Poor Sleep Increases Appetite

 Not sleeping well directly messes with your hunger hormones.
 The hunger hormone (ghrelin) is ramped up, and the hormone that signals to the brain that you're full (leptin) decreases.